 - if you can, wander slowly.
 It is the best way to explore Angkor Wat The site starts to become less crowded at around 8 am until about 10 when the tour buses arrive

-- at the time we visited Angkor with kids the bridge the temple was being restored so you had to walk down a steep slippery bridge and over a floating bridge which would spit up water through the cracks every now and then.
+- at the time we visited Angkor with kids the bridge to the temple was being restored so you had to walk down a steep slippery bridge and over a floating bridge which would spit up water through the cracks every now and then

 - because women have to cover up I highly suggest taking a sarong with you to put over your clothes.
-It got so hot being covered up it was nice to take the sarong off to cool down.
+It got so hot being covered up that it was nice to take the sarong off to cool down

 Frequently asked questions about Angkor Wat

-We get so many of the same questions so I hope these are ones I have not answered in the post
+We get so many of the same questions so I hope these are the ones I have not answered in the post.

 If you were to only see Angkor Wat and not go to any other temple I would say no but if you get a three-day pass to the temples then yes it is worth it.

-Can I get drinks and food out there easily?
+Can I get drinks and food at Angkor Wat easily?

 You will find stall holders inside the compound happy to guide you to their shop for a morning coffee or drink to cool off.

-Look out for 007 License to brew.
+Look out for the 007 License to brew.
 He was hilarious with his yell…Angkor WATTT.

-Are the food and drinks expensive in Angkor Wat?
+Are the food and drinks expensive in the Angkor Wat temple complex?

 I found them to only be slightly more than what you would pay for in the tourist areas.
 It wasn’t overly crazy and I was ok with the prices.

-It was our first temple in Cambodia and they enjoyed it for the Mother’s Day surprise for me.
-If it had have been three days later and many other temples then it may have been a different story for them.
+It was our first temple in Cambodia and they enjoyed it as a Mother’s Day surprise for me.
+If it had been three days later and many other temples then it may have been a different story for them.
 We also warned them about the number of people that would be there too.

 Was it hot at Angkor Wat?

-Is getting a tuk-tuk out there the best option?
+Is getting a tuk-tuk to Angkor Wat the best option?

 I honestly think it would be the best way and the cheapest way to see it but there other options for you to use as well;

-If the heat is a problem for you you may want to consider a mall group tour with a bus that has air conditioning for your comfort.
+*If the heat is a problem for you, you may want to consider a small group tour with a bus that has air conditioning for your comfort.

 How to get to Siem Reap

-Siem Reap Airport in Cambodia’s second busiest hubs for both domestic and international flights, with over a million annual visitors touching down in the city.
+Siem Reap Airport is Cambodia’s second busiest hub for both domestic and international flights, with over a million annual visitors touching down in the city.
 Its full name is Siem Reap-Angkor International Airport.
-The airport is located at 8 km from Siem Reap city centre, and 6 km to Angkor Wat temple.
+The airport is located 8 km from Siem Reap city centre, and 6 km from Angkor Wat temple.
 On average it takes 20 minutes to reach the city.